MahtabTanim/ADT-1-extraction/README.md

 - **summary.py**
   Contains the function to generate a human-readable summary from the structured data (optionally using an AI model).

+- **attachment_extraction.py**
+  Extracts embedded attachments from the ADT-1 PDF, saves them, and extracts text from each attachment (including OCR for scanned PDFs).

 - **output.json**
   The structured data extracted from the PDF, saved as JSON.